louisekane/UITeamB/README.md

 2. Run `npm install` to build the application
 3. Start application with `npm start`
 4. Navigate to `http://localhost:3000/home` to check the appliction is running
+5. The applcation will only run properly if the API is also running

 Tests
 ---